Selfridges | Company Profile, Marketing Contacts, Media Spend, Brands

 What is the email of the Chairman & Owner of Selfridges?

-What is direct phone of the Operations Director of Selfridges?
+What is direct phone of the Marketing Director of Selfridges?

 Who is the media buying & planning agency of Selfridges?

 Digital/Mobile: Selfridges picks lead marketer to put luxury in spotlight